 Dominique Rodgers, Monster contributor, wrote an article for Monster.com asking readers to Pick One Of These 7 Ways to Quit Your Job.
 Now, as a novice in the “quitting your job” realm, I am naturally intrigued by the subject matter of her article.
 Seven variations for quitting a job?
 At best, I can only conjure two or three ways of making an exit.
 If you are nodding your head in agreement, then I suggest you read the article in full.
 It’s definitely enlightening.

 In a unique twist, not only does Rodgers discuss the actual way in which departures are presented, she also includes how the effects of such an approach could have on your current and/or future situation.
 She also points out when and when not to utilize each approach.
-Bonus: our very own Robby Slaughter, principal of AccelaWork, contributed to her piece with some expert advice as well.
+Bonus: our very own Robby Slaughter, a principal here a AccelaWork, contributed to her piece with some expert advice as well.

 To keep this post from becoming a novel, I’ve narrowed down the list.
 Check out three of the seven ways to quit your job below:

 What HBR says it is: You meet with your manager to explain why you’re leaving, and you give them a standard notice period.

 What it might sound like coming out of your mouth: “I’ve accepted a position with XYZ.
 It’s a step up for me, and I’m looking forward to a new challenge.
 My final day will be two weeks from now.”